gentgovori/testAES/README.md

 <b>To get access to an implementation of AES-256 we need to :</b>
 - Install pycryptodome

 Usually AES needs padding but with AES-256 we don't have to do any padding.
+We set the AES-MODE to <b>GCM</b>

 We have 2 functions that we use to encrypt and decrypt
 - encrypt()